-As workplace interior specialists & ‘thinkers and makers’, we believe in taking inspiration from natural surroundings to create more positive, engaging and enjoyable spaces to work.
-We aim to understand how employees use a space, and then explore how biophilic design elements could help them to draw energy and ideas, or simply concentrate and recuperate.
+Peldon Rose believes in taking inspiration from natural surroundings to create more positive, engaging and enjoyable spaces to work.
+They aim to understand how employees use a space, and then explore how biophilic design elements could help them to draw energy and ideas, or simply concentrate and recuperate.

-Another project where we utilised the potential of biophilia was in the London HQ of digital agency, Essence.
-We used Interface’s biophilic-inspired Urban Retreat collection to help create a space that was calming and stimulating – taking inspiration from outdoor spaces around the office.
+Another project where Peldon Rose utilised the potential of biophilia was in the London HQ of digital agency, Essence.
+Using Interface’s biophilic-inspired Urban Retreat collection, Peldon Rose created a space that was calming and stimulating – taking inspiration from outdoor spaces around the office.

-We have recognised that there is a real connection to mental wellbeing and that feeling of space and freedom that’s associated with bringing the nature into the office.
-Biophilic design, for us, means harnessing the power of nature; and it is key to attracting and keeping the very best talent.
+There is a real connection to mental wellbeing and that feeling of space and freedom that’s associated with bringing the nature into the office.
+Biophilic design means harnessing the power of nature.
+It is key to attracting and keeping the very best talent.